pracsol/ModernDiskQueue/README.md

 });
 ```

 Each instance of a queue created using the `IPersistentQueueFactory.CreateAsync()` or `IPersistentQueueFactory.WaitForAsync()` methods can have these values set directly on a per-instance basis, which will override the global defaults if you need to affect a specific queue's behavior at runtime.

-This behaves differently than the sync API, in that the async API does not envision the *global defaults* being changed at runtime.
-Rather, change the settings on a queue instance at runtime if needed.
+ℹ️ This behaves differently than the sync API, in that the async API does not envision the *global defaults* being changed at runtime.
+Rather, change the settings on a queue instance at runtime as needed.

 ### Sync API